skycoin/cx-games/Pac-Man-CX-by-Galah4d/README.md

 The code is currently very disorganized due to the fact that this was my first experience with CX and I had to play around some bugs.
 I will make sure to clean things up as soon as possible.
  - Currently under development:
    - Add teleport blocks (causes a game freezing bug when a ghost steps in there).
-   - Implement differnt ghost movement patterns.
+   - Implement different ghost movement patterns.
 (Done)
    - Add the support for multiple levels.
    - Polish movement mechanics.